 PFLAG’s Guide to Being a Straight Ally This is a guide for straight allies, by straight allies.
 It aims to invite, educate, and engage straight allies in the effort to create a world with equality for all.

-NBJC’s Power of Us Campaign celebrates the unity, value and worth of the Black LGBT community.
+NBJC’s Power of Us Campaign celebrates the unity, value and worth of the Black LGBTQ community.
 It features just a few of the out, proud, straight-allied and vocal members of our community.

 NBJC Injustice At Every Turn: A look at Black Respondents in the National Transgender Discrimination Survey

 NBJC’s Jumping the Broom: A Black Perspective on Same-Gender Marriage